-- Opt for comprehensive and collision insurance if you still owe money on your vehicle or if you wouldn’t be able to replace it without it being a huge financial burden.
-If you lease or have a loan on a car, you’ll typically be required to have comprehensive and collision insurance.
+- Opt for comprehensive and collision coverage if you still owe money on your vehicle or if you wouldn’t be able to replace it without it being a huge financial burden.
+If you lease or have a loan on a car, you’ll typically be required to have collision and comprehensive coverage.

 You’re also required to have proof of insurance in your vehicle at all times.
 If you were to get pulled over, you’d be asked to provide proof of insurance, and if you don’t have that information on hand, you could receive a ticket — on top of the ticket for which you were originally pulled over!

-When you purchase car insurance, you’ll make periodic payments known as your premium.
+When you purchase car insurance for the first time, there’s a lot you need to know.
+You’ll make periodic payments known as your premium.
 A premium is the amount you pay for coverage under the contract in order to stay insured.
 Typically, you can choose to make monthly payments or opt to pay bi-annually.
 Many times, companies offer a discount for those who choose to pay in full (bi-annual), so be sure to ask your agent if you’re eligible.

 If you don’t make your payment by the payment due date, your policy will lapse.
 This means that the benefits stated in your policy are no longer active.
 Thankfully, insurers usually offer a grace period in which you have additional time (typically 10-14 days) to pay your premium.
 Once the payment is made, your policy goes back into effect.
 And you’ll be covered once again.
 This is known as reinstatement.

 Want to make sure you never miss a payment?
-You can sign up to automatically have your premium deducted on your due date.
+You can sign up with My Account to automatically have your premium deducted on your due date.

 A deductible is the amount you’ll pay out of pocket for repairs before your insurance company steps in to cover the rest.
 You’ll choose a deductible amount when purchasing your car insurance and that’ll be the agreed upon amount you’ll pay in the event of an accident.

-When the unexpected happens, like a flat tire or a dead battery, our Emergency Roadside Assistance is ready to help.
-It’s an additional, inexpensive coverage on your policy that’ll get you back on the road.
+When the unexpected happens, like a flat tire or a dead battery, our Emergency Roadside Assistance is there for you and ready to help.
+It’s an additional, inexpensive coverage on your policy that’ll help get you back on the road.